MAPC/mapc-design-system/README.md

 To create a new component, you must include:

 - `component.tsx` : code for component
-- `component.stories.ts` : meta data for component, and different stories to test the component
+- `component.stories.tsx` : meta data for component, and different stories to test the component (needs to be a tsx file for react storybook decorators)
 - (optional) `styling.css` : a file containing the styling for the component

 ## Testing